mitchglass97/portfolio-old/README.md

 # portfolio

 A personal portfolio website for myself.
-Has a sticky sidebar and five full-height pages (home, about, skills, projects, contact) to scroll through.
+Has a sticky sidebar and five full-height pages (home, about, skills, projects, contact) to scroll or click through.

 Link to GitHub Pages: https://mitchglass97.github.io/portfolio/